-- Applicants who have made a homeless application and have been assessed as unintentionally homeless and in priority need as a result of being victims of violence or harassment
+- Applicants who have been assessed as being unintentionally homeless and in priority need as a result of being victims of violence or harassment

 - Applicants applying for an allocation of accommodation who have not been assessed as homeless but need to move urgently due to being victims of violence or harassment

 - Severe overcrowding

 - Urgent Medical Need

 - Unfitness, Disrepair, Demolition

 - Anti-Social Behaviour

 - Left in Occupation

 - Under Occupation

 - British Armed Forces

-- Multiple Needs - Foster Carers - 15.2 Criteria for each category - 15.2a Applicants who have made a homeless application and have been assessed as unintentionally homeless and in priority need as a result of being: - Victims of violence - Victims of racial harassment amounting to violence or threats of violence - Victims of sexual harassment amounting to violence or threats of violence - Witnesses or victims of crime who would be at risk of intimidation amounting to violence or threats of violence if they remained. - Existing tenants who need alternative accommodation due to the above.
+- Multiple Needs

+- Foster Carers

+- 15.2 Criteria for each category

+- 15.2a Applicants who have been assessed as being owed the homelessness prevention or relief duty or who have been assessed as being unintentionally homeless and in priority need as a result of being vulnerable due to being:

+- Victims of violence

+- Victims of racial harassment amounting to violence or threats of violence

+- Victims of sexual harassment amounting to violence or threats of violence

+- Witnesses or victims of crime who would be at risk of intimidation amounting to violence or threats of violence if they remained.

+- Existing tenants who need alternative accommodation due to the above.